vmware-archive/app-manage/puppet/vfabric_repo/README.md

 This module will install vFabric Package Repository to the target node(s).
 Use of this module requires acceptance of the End User License Agreement(EULA) located at http://www.vmware.com/download/eula/vfabric_app-platform_eula.html

-This module should be used with other vFabric modules to prefer repository packages over .tar.gz/sfx packages.
+All other vFabric/Pivotal modules depend on this module for product installation.

-# Prerequisites
+# Before you begin

+Currently only RHEL 5/6 and Ubuntu 10.04/12.04 are supported.

-This module requires the following modules
+This module requires the following modules.

   * maestrodev/wget
   * puppetlabs/apt

 # Usage